tgrytnes/NLP-disaster-tweets/README.md

-# NLP Disaster Tweets – Week 4 Project
+# NLP Disaster Tweets – KaggleProject

-This repository contains my Week‑4 mini‑project for the **Kaggle "Natural Language Processing with Disaster Tweets"** competition.
+This repository contains my Mini‑project for the **Kaggle "Natural Language Processing with Disaster Tweets"** competition.
 The goal is to build a neural model that predicts whether a short tweet is about a **real disaster** or **not**.

 ## Project Overview